 TEXT.
 Note that the text in these last two chunks is the same as for the first chunk.
 But because the IFilter is designed for three attributes (plain text, HTML HREF as text, and HTML HREF as a value) to be applied to this phrase, the results are emitted in three separate chunks.

-- The IFilterSample code sample, available on Code Gallery and the Windows 7 SDK, demonstrates how to create an IFilter base class for implementing the IFilter interface.
+- The IFilterSample code sample, available on GitHub, demonstrates how to create an IFilter base class for implementing the IFilter interface.

 - For an overview of the indexing process, see The Indexing Process.